BearingMe/react-simpleNote/README.md

 # LearningReact
-Small progressive web apps for personal use.
+Small progressive web app for personal use.